FREQUENTLY ASKED QUESTIONS

 ARE YOU ACCEPTING NEW PATIENTS?

-At present, the Mom Care Docs are accepting new patients for low-risk obstetrics.
+At present, the Mom Care Docs are accepting new patients for pregnancy care, delivery and postpartum care.
 An appointment can be made directly by a patient or through a referral from a family doctor.

 IS MOM CARE DOCS AS SAFE AS AN OBSTETRICIAN?

 As long as you are considered a low-risk patient and your pregnancy continues without major complications, being cared for by a family doctor is as safe for you and your baby as seeing an obstetrician.
 If complications ever do occur, we can rapidly consult or transfer your care to an obstetrician.